 - Medical nutrition therapy: “nutritional diagnostic, therapy, and counseling services for the purpose of disease management which are furnished by a registered dietitian or nutrition professional” (As defined by the Social Security Act).
 This includes registered dietitian services.

-IFFGD is a member of tow coalitions with a common goal of supporting those who need medical nutrition therapies and foods.
+IFFGD is a member of two coalitions with a common goal of supporting those who need medical nutrition therapies and foods.
 These groups each focus on aspects of the nutrition mentioned above.
 They are:

-- The Patients and Providers for Medical Nutrition Equity Coalition represents patients and their loved ones maintain their lives and health with medical nutrition products.
+- The Patients and Providers for Medical Nutrition Equity Coalition (PPMNE) represents patients and their loved ones maintain their lives and health with medical nutrition products.
 Members of this coalition include patient organizations, medical centers, and physician societies.
 This coalition works to educate federal lawmakers about the Medical Nutrition Equity Act, and how important medical foods coverage is for patients.
 Information on this legislation is found below the comparison table.

-- Nutrition and Medical Foods Coalition is dedicated to educating federal lawmakers and the public about medical foods and the communities in need of medical nutrition.
+- Nutrition and Medical Foods Coalition (NMFC) is dedicated to educating federal lawmakers and the public about medical foods and the communities in need of medical nutrition.
 Members of this coalition include medical foods companies and patient organizations.
 This coalition is focused on increasing medical research on how medical nutritional effects diseases.
 They work to improve regulation, coverage, and reimbursement of medical nutrition and foods.
 In line with their agenda, this coalition supports all three bills which are described below the comparison table.

-Comparing the two Bills:
+Comparing the three Bills:

 Medical Nutrition Equity Act